soura-b/soura-b.github.io/README.md

 # Essays
 [Building product](essays/buildingProduct.md) `2023-09-27`
-Freely dispensed advice I wish I had followed
+Freely dispensed (pun intended) advice I wish I had followed

 [The Limits of Science](essays/limitsOfScience.md) `2023-09-22`
 Does science have all the answers?